Sefy-j/Ft_IRC/README.md

 ## Authors

-This project was develop in collaboration with [SichuanVilly](https://github.com/SichuanVilly)
+This project was developed in collaboration with [SichuanVilly](https://github.com/SichuanVilly)

 ## License